clandrew/fnxapp/64tassCheatSheet.md

 # Cheat sheet for 64tass Assembler

 This contains some example syntax for working with named variables in case you need to refer to it.
+The syntax is all spelled out in the [reference manual](https://tass64.sourceforge.net) if you want a more exhaustive reference.

 In all the below examples, ```MYVAR``` is a variable located at ```$12:3456```:
 ```